ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### Passport Visa

--   An attestation or access assertion from a [Passport Visa Source](#passport-visa-source) that is bound to a researcher identity and signed by a [Passport Visa Signatory](#passport-visa-signatory) per the "iss" field and the signature is verifiable via its public key.
+-   An attestation or access assertion from a [Passport Assertion Source](#passport-assertion-source) that is bound to a researcher identity and signed by a [Passport Visa Signatory](#passport-visa-signatory) per the "iss" field and the signature is verifiable via its public key.

 -   Encoded as an
     [Embedded Token](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#term-embedded-token)